 IMU Sensor Listing

-A dedicated PCB will be created to hold all of the sensors that are listed in the above table .
+A dedicated PCB was created to hold all of the sensors that are listed in the above table .
 This is done mainly to mitigate noise that can be induced through the presence of other devices, particularly with regards to the magnetometer.
 Electric current flowing through a wire can induce a magnetic field that can influence the magnetometer.
 While this effect is minimal, proper operation of the magnetometer is crucial to the success of the reference vectors to mitigate gyro drift.
 A schematic for the IMU sensor board can be found in the IMU Sensor Board Design section.

 IMU Sensor Board: Noise filtering